joshb738/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-Analyzing Kicktarter Campaign Data to unconve trends
+Analyzing Kicktarter Campaign Data to unconver trends

 ## Analysis and Challenges